iluvjava/Maths/Notebook 2.0/Math 999/Variatioional Auto Encoder (AE, VAE).md

 **Questions**

 How to define the latent variable?
-What is the best latent varible?
+What is the best latent variable?

 How do we train such a network and how to maximizes the probability that something is in the sample?